Oliviaophia/SmartTaskbar/README.md

 * SmartTaskbar is a lightweight utility which can automatically switch the display state of the Windows Taskbar.

-  * It was originally designed to solve the problem that the Taskbar takes up too much space on a small screen laptop while always hiding it does not satisfy me. so I designed this utility to hide the taskbar when there is an application maximization and show it when no application is maximized.
+  * It was originally designed to solve the problem that the Taskbar takes up too much space on a small screen laptop and always hiding it does not satisfy me(I still want to see it on the desktop).
+So I write this utility to hide the Taskbar when there is an application maximization and show it when no application is maximized.

 ![img](https://github.com/ChanpleCai/SmartTaskbar/blob/master/demo/Context_Menu.gif)